vishalicious213/astro-wp-test/notes.md

 - Add a navigation menu (desktop)
 - Add a burger menu (mobile)
 - Add pagination to the gallery page / index
+- Make fallback image work in gallery for posts with no featured image